Respect for the referees is a requirement at every match, regardless of the circumstances.

 So, yes, PCSSL rules are also clear: "Referee judgement calls are final and not to be protested."
 (PCSSL Playing Rules 4.10)

-If you do not like a referee you are free to leave the game.
-However, so long as you are participating in any form of organized soccer then the referee is the authority over your game.
+As long as you are participating in any form of organized soccer then the referee is the authority over your game.
+If that becomes a problem then you may have to leave.

 This is not optional, this is mandated.